 Note: Our total rewards programs and benefit plans are reviewed regularly and may not be construed as an employment contract, either expressed or implied.
 We reserve the right to add, modify, or delete any aspects of the benefits package at any time, at its sole discretion.

 We are committed to the development of its employees, and track staff development as one of our strategic roadmap goals.
 We consider staff development to be a partnership between the organization and the individual.
 As part of the annual performance development cycle, each employee creates a professional development plan and works with their supervisor to identify opportunities for growth.
 These may include anything from online learning and certificate programs that we leverage through our relationship with LINGOS, to stretch assignments that support employees as they take on greater levels of responsibility as they help us deliver on our mission.

-The MSH Field Scholarship Fund, supported by the MSH Board of Directors, is designed to develop local capacity and sustainability in the countries where we work.
+The MSH Field Scholarship Fund, supported by the MSH Board of Directors and Leadership Team, is designed to develop local capacity and sustainability in the countries where we work.
 By funding the professional development and educational aspirations of our staff in the field, we hope to equip people with the skills and knowledge to continue MSH’s mission of improving health and saving lives long after MSH projects close.